 #1.
-You stop improving your own writing skills.
+You stop developing your own writing skills.

 I have to say that thanks to blogging, I’ve been able to really improve my writing and speaking skills over the years.

-I don’t consider myself to be a professional writer of any kind either.
+I don’t consider myself to be a professional writer of any kind, by the way.

 My spelling and grammar skills are far from perfect.

 But because I’m consistently writing every day, I’m slowly becoming better at it.